Woman Drugs Boyfriend And Slices Off His Penis

 According to the police, Garcia was taken to the nearby Hospital Dr Ricardo Limardo, where he underwent basic treatment.
 He was later transferred to a private health center in the city, where he is undergoing treatment.
 Doctors claim that should Garcia’s treatment, the microneurovascular reimplantation of the organ, fail, he would have to be transferred to Santiago for more advanced treatment.

 The story of Johanny Diaz and Samuel Ventura Garcia is somewhat similar to that of John and Lorena Bobbitt.
 The Bobbitts’ story had received widespread national coverage when it took place in 1993.
 Lorena Bobbitt’s testimony in court stated that she had been raped by her husband that night, on Jun 23, 1993.
 After her husband had fallen asleep, Lorena had reportedly grabbed a knife from the kitchen and cut off her husband’s penis from its base.
 She later drove away with the severed penis and threw it in the fields after driving a distance.
 After realizing the extent of her crime, Bobbitt called the police and reported her own crime.
-A search party managed to find John’s penis after an extensive search, and doctors were able to reattach it following a 9-and-a-half hour surgery, although it never gained full consciousness.
+A search party managed to find John’s penis after an extensive search, and doctors were able to reattach it following a nine-and-a-half hour surgery, although it never gained full consciousness.